Construct and Process Item Feeds

 1. Run a course feed to ensure all courses have been properly created.
 As a best practice, remember to check the Feed Processing output and Feed Log for any errors.

 2. If you are using Item feeds on templates, you might not need section feeds unless you plan on registering users to the templates via feeds.
-To see more sequencing information on section or registration feeds, consider reviewing the Contruct and Process System Data Feeds article.
+To see more sequencing information on section or registration feeds, consider reviewing the Construct and Process System Data Feeds article.

 • Related Articles